Car Wrap in Livonia, MI

 In a garage with checkered flooring, a person wearing black gloves applies a protective film to the headlight of a white car.
 This custom auto shop in Oakland County, MI, ensures every vehicle gets expert care.
 The open hood indicates meticulous attention to detail.

-Livonia Car Wrap Process
+Car Wrap Installation Process

-• In a custom auto shop in Oakland County, MI, a person expertly applies pink vinyl wrap to a car's exterior.
+In a custom auto shop in Oakland County, MI, a person expertly applies pink vinyl wrap to a car's exterior.
 Wearing gloves and using a smoothing tool, they focus on perfecting the partially completed wrap on the wheel well.

 Ready to get started?